 Roxanne: To your point, my partner, incidentally named Marcus as well, used to work locally.
 He now works remote for a company in New York, making more than he would be able to make here.

 Roxanne: Salaries are the problem.
 If you can’t keep up when it comes to compensation, people will look elsewhere.

 Marcus: You’re right.
 The pay issue is the problem.
 You’re creating a job, but if the job’s not competitive, you’re doing one of two things.
 A, it’s just going to be a vacant job that no one takes.
 B, you’re going to basically get someone that’s entry-level, you’re going to train them, you’re going to invest time and resources.
 One day they’ll realize, “Oh, wait a minute, I’m worth this much more money?”
 And then they’re going to leave.

 That happened to several companies.
 They weren’t paying anything.
 Amgen came to town and was paying pretty good salaries, and they poached a lot of their people.
-These companies had people that had been there a long time – 10, 15 years.
-They were integral parts of the business, but they had never looked to see how much they were worth.
+These companies had people that worked there a long time – 10, 15 years.
+They were integral parts of the business, but they never looked to see how much they were worth.
 They just felt, “I’m comfortable, I’m working, I’m doing something.
 I’m good.”

 Matt: That one time they find out.
 The seed is planted.

 Marcus: It’s funny you say that.
 One of the companies had a motivational speaker come in, and I guess they didn’t vet the topic or didn’t think it would have this effect.
 The person came in and spoke about doing something like bettering yourself.
 They basically were talking about knowing your worth, having your values, but not getting screwed over either.
 It doesn’t have to be about the money, but look, we know it’s about the money.
 Essentially, the whole theme of it told people, “Just go do an exercise.
 Use one of these salary websites. salary.com, payscale.com – see what you’re worth.”